What is PicoWay®?

 - PicoWay Zoom is safe and effective for a broad range of skin types.
 In the past, laser skin rejuvenation was often not an option for people with darker skin types, because too much energy was absorbed into the skin.
 This can cause additional skin discoloration or other unwanted side effects.
 The ultra-short laser pulses delivered by the picosecond laser eliminated these issues.

 - Are PicoWay Zoom treatments painful?

 - Any sensations or mild feelings of pain experienced with PicoWay Zoom treatments will vary on several factors, such as the area being treated and the severity of the skin discoloration.
 Most patients report low levels of pain when receiving treatment for dark spots.
 Because tattoos typically involve more concentrated skin pigmentation, tattoo removal treatments may be more painful.
-During PicoWay Zoom treatments at The Med Spot, Dr. Michelle Reyes or a licensed healthcare professional may apply a topical anesthetic if necessary to minimize any discomfort.
+During PicoWay Zoom treatments at Polaris Medical Aesthetics, one of our licensed healthcare professional may apply a topical anesthetic if necessary to minimize any discomfort.